dorlandimort/tech_setup/README.md

 # 1. Tech Setup

-This is how I set my computer to code
+This is how I set up my computer to code

 ## 1.1.
 Considerations

 - This example is in Mac probably if you use other system change some stuff.
-- External install I only share you the links to understand how install it, I don't explaing how to install each one in this post.
+- For external installs I only share you the links to understand how install it, I don't explaing how to install each one in this post.

 ---

 ## 1.2.
 Customize a Term

-First of all I liked to set a good terminal with a some relevant things, like branch of git and also personalized a little bit.
+First of all I wanted to set a good terminal with a some relevant things, like the current git's branch and also customize the style a little bit.

 For this case I use iTerm2, you can find how download here: <https://iterm2.com/>